Tips for Webinar Attendees

 Can I view a webinar on my smart phone or tablet?

-Although we plan to offer mobile access to webinars in the near future, at this point you will need to attend the webinar from a laptop or desktop computer.
+Although we plan to offer mobile access to webinars in the near future, you will need to attend the webinar from a laptop or desktop computer at this point.

 I registered to attend a webinar but missed the start time and cannot join.
 Can I view a recording?

 We’re sorry you missed the webinar!
-A recording of each live webinar is available for viewing 3 business days after the end of the webinar from the On-Demand Webinars section of ProjectManagement.com.
+A recording of each live webinar is available for viewing about one week after the end of the webinar from the On-Demand Webinars section of ProjectManagement.com.

 How do I listen to a webinar?